Tour Description

 The approach to Ilulissat starts at around 12:00 hrs as the ship zig zags between the impressive icebergs of Ilulissat Icefjord.
 Remember to have an extra charged battery for your camera, because you’ll need it today.

 Arrival in Ilulissat at 13:00 hrs (1 pm) and transfer by hotel bus to your comfortable accommodation at Hotel Icefiord.
 The rest of the day is on your own.
+(Arrival to Ilulissat 1530 in autumn).

 This morning you have a guided city tour to learn about the city's history, important buildings and everyday life.